Ulcerative colitis (UC) is a type of inflammatory bowel disease that can cause varying levels of pain.

 - high-fiber foods, such as whole grains

 - gas-producing vegetables, such as Brussels sprouts and cauliflower

 - alcoholic drinks

 - caffeinated beverages, such as coffee, tea, and cola

 It may help to eat several small meals a day rather than three large ones.
 You should also drink lots of water — at least eight 8-ounce glasses a day.
 This may put less strain on your digestive system, produce less gas, and help bowel movements move through your system smoothly.

-Once thought to cause UC, stress is now considered a trigger for UC flares in some people.
+Once thought to cause UC, stress is now considered to be a trigger for UC flare-ups in some people.
 Managing and reducing stress may help to alleviate UC symptoms, such as inflammation, and pain.

 Different stress-busting techniques work for different people, and you might find that a simple walk in the woods and deep breathing are what benefit you the most.
 Yoga, mindfulness meditation, and exercise may also help reduce stress in people with UC.